-Sydnee: So if you're a dentist, you're like, "Jackpot!
-I've picked the right place."
+Sydnee: So if you're a dentist, you're like, "Jackpooooot." [chuckles]

+Sydnee: "I picked the right place."

 Justin: Maybe, except like, I wouldn't say your values necessarily align with this populace.

-Like, the first guy that gets his teeth cleaned in the town where everybody's teeth are brown, is like, "Wow, you really ruined it for everybody, I guess, Todd.
-I guess we all got to get our teeth cleaned now.
+Justin: Like, the first guy that gets his teeth cleaned in the town where everybody's touth are breen- everybody's teeth are brown is like, "Wow, you really ruined it for everybody, I guess, Todd."

+Justin: "I guess we all got to get our teeth cleaned now.
 Thanks, Todd.
 Real cool man.
 Thanks."

 Sydnee: But here's the thing, he started seeing these people and it didn't just come off with a brush.
 And he started reading in his dental books.
-Now I have none of these and I don't know anything about teeth.
-There's my- I read about this, but I'm a doctor.
+Now I have none of these and I don't know anything about teeth. [chuckles] There's my- I read about this, but I'm a doctor.
 We don't know about teeth.
 I've said this before on the podcast.

-Justin: Sure.
+Justin: It's true.

 Sydnee: But it's the- God's honest truth.
-In medical school, I feel like it's a monopoly that dentists have, where they're like, "Don't teach doctors about teeth.
-We don't want them messing in teeth.
+In medical school, I feel like it's a monopoly that dentists have, where they're like, "Don't teach doctors about teeth."

+Sydnee: "We don't want them messing in teeth.
 That's our area.
-Don't-"

-So I mean, he had dental books.
+Don't-" So I mean, he had dental books.
 I don't.
 He read them.
 I haven't.
 He still didn't find anything about brown teeth, so he still didn't know why, even though I scrub and scrub and scrub, and brush and brush and brush, all of these people in Colorado Springs have brown teeth.

-So, he still couldn't figure it out.
+Sydnee: So, he still couldn't figure it out.
 Even some of the local livestock, like cows and sheep and horses had brown teeth.
 They called it copper teeth in the livestock.
-It had nothing to do with copper, I have no idea why old timey people name things old timey things.
+It had nothing to do with copper, I don't know why old timey people name things old timey things.

-But [laughs] there you go.
-It had nothing to do with copper, but even some of the livestock had brown teeth.
-And if you asked the locals, like, "Hey, you, why do you think everybody has brown teeth?"
-They would say things like, "Well-"
+But [chuckles] there you go.
+But it had nothing to do with copper, but even some of the livestock had brown teeth.
+And if you asked the locals like, "Hey, you, why do you think everybody has brown teeth?" they would say things like, "Well-"

-Justin: Magic.
+Justin: "Magic."